 Recent News

-Rockingham Community College is pleased to announce that 77 students were named to the President’s … Read MoreAll 5 Paramedic graduates pass state exam
+Rockingham Community College held pinning ceremonies on Sunday, June 1, FOR 109 students who graduated from … Read MoreAll 5 Paramedic graduates pass state exam

 Dec 20, 2019Rockingham Community College is celebrating again.